 Street View: Suppl.
 5

-(1) England & Wales, National Probate Calendar (Index of Wills and Administrations), 1858.
-Estate valued at under £1,500.
-Father John was one of the executors.
+(2) England & Wales, National Probate Calendar (Index of Wills and Administrations), 1886.
+The estate was valued at just under £43,000.

 (3) Robert Elkin, Queen’s Hall 1893-1941, 1944, pp. 14-15.

 |<– 21 Langham Place||20 (was 3) Langham Place (Marks) –>